Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Results and Discussion

 One advantageous feature of the model is the fast convergence shown during training.
-As depicted in Figure~\ref{fig:training_curves}, the Deep-Convection model outperforms the baseline solver after a couple of epochs for both velocity components.
+Figure~\ref{fig:training_curves} shows how the Deep-Convection model outperforms the baseline solver after a couple of epochs for both velocity components.
 Moreover, it reaches 81\% and 71\% of the total loss reduction for x and y components within the first ten iterations.
-In contrast to standard deep learning models, which usually need more than 1000 epochs to complete the training, our model achieves convergence in around 70 epochs.
-This feature is vital when training with more than one accumulated timestep because it permits a reduction in the duration of the training.
+In contrast to previous “domain-based” models presented in Section~\ref{Intro}, which usually need over 1000 epochs to complete the training, our “patch-based” model achieves convergence in around 70 epochs.
+This feature is vital when training with more than one accumulated timestep because it permits a reduction in the training duration.
+The rest of the resolution cases show a similar training curve, with almost identical speed of convergence.
 Regarding Figure~\ref{fig:training_curves}, we also observe the good behavior of the minimization algorithm, producing a smooth reduction in the loss.
 Thus, we can state the correct reconstruction of the missed derivative, described in Section~\ref{sec:differentiation}, and the successful coupling between TensorFlow and OpenFOAM.